 The dirt bike comes with a key that powers it on and also is used to lock the replaceable battery in place.

 Powering on the bike is simple.
 Simply, turn the key on, wait a few seconds for the controller to cycle, and power on.
 Next, switch the display lights on and you are ready to go.

 After getting used to the throttle response and new lever configuration, the first feeling is similar to a trials bike or a mix between a mountain bike and a trials bike.
 Furthermore, it feels very light, narrow, and very easy to balance with.

 Overall this dirt bike is easy to control and the motor feels strong enough to easily pull a slow wheelie.
 During the test, the suspension felt very soft and needed to be tweaked to my weight and riding style.
 I used the front fork clickers to stiffen both the compression and the rebound until the suspension had enough dampening.

 Next, we took these eBikes to a local trail and put them to the test.

-The riding reminds me more of mountain bikes than dirt bikes.
-This is mainly because the handlebars, forward controls, and no sound is very similar to a mountain bike.
+The experience reminds me more of mountain bikes than dirt bikes.
+This is mainly because the handlebars, forward controls, and lack of the engine noise is very similar to a mountain bike.
 The overall lightweight and narrow chassis makes the bike very nimble and fast.

-Cornering, especially maintaining speed throughout the corner, is easy and very predictable, at least in good dry conditions.
-The stock suspension does feel a little slow or maybe too soft and would benefit from a better suspension setup for more advanced riders.
+Cornering, especially maintaining momentum throughout the corner, is easy and very predictable, at least in good dry conditions.
+The stock forks do feel a little slow or maybe too soft and would benefit from a better dampening for more advanced riders.

 The throttle response needs improving.
 There is a noticeable delay or slack on the throttle.
 When you get on the gas, I am used to an immediate raw power that comes on immediately when using the clutch and flywheel in gas powered dirt bikes.